Directed by: Josh Trank

 I love the constant thematic value of cameras and video taping that Chronicle presents—again, engraining the aesthetic into a deeper meaning helps audiences get past the gimmick of ‘found-footage’ and present it with purpose.

 So back to character—these three guys have obvious chemistry.
 From interviews about the film, they said they were to live together for three weeks prior to filming to know each other inside and out.
-Jordan boasts with charisma, Russell puts forth a imagelayered, nuanced performance where his character is visibly struggling and teetering between emotional states, and DeHaan plays the obvious troubled teen, and does it convincingly.
+Jordan boasts with charisma, Russell puts forth a layered, nuanced performance where his character is visibly struggling and teetering between emotional states, and DeHaan plays the obvious troubled teen, and does it convincingly.

 It’s actually pretty terrifying when things go that certain way.
 More than anything, this movie gets down to the core question that we all have when we’re talking about superpowers: What would you do with them?